Wildfire Recovery Tips for Businesses

 Topics: Loss Control

-Summary: Weather conditions like severe drought, strong winds and high heat make it easy for wildfires to spread.
+Summary: Weather conditions like severe drought, strong winds, and high heat make it easy for wildfires to spread.
 Businesses located in regions susceptible to wildfires should know how to prepare for a wildfire to help reduce some of the damage that could occur to their property.
-We share tips for wildfire recovery efforts so businesses can get back up and running quicker.
+We share tips for wildfire recovery efforts so businesses can get back up and running quickly.

 How Can Businesses Recover from Wildfires?

-There is no official start date to wildfire season; most are likely to happen between May and October.
+There is no official start date for wildfire season; most will likely happen between May and October.
 However, in the past few years, there have been significant fires through the end of December.

-Severe drought continues to be the primary reason for wildfires in the West.
-Other weather conditions that make it easier for wildfires to start and spread are strong winds, high heat, low humidity and lightning, which are all compounded by the climate change crisis.
+Severe drought continues to be the primary cause of wildfires in the West.
+Other weather conditions that make it easier for wildfires to start and spread are strong winds, high heat, low humidity, and lightning, all compounded by the climate change crisis.

-Businesses located in regions more susceptible to wildfires, such as California, Colorado, Arizona and New Mexico, should have a plan in place to help them prepare for a wildfire to help reduce the damage.
-However, they should also prepare for a wildfire to assist in getting back up and running as quickly as possible.
+Businesses located in regions more susceptible to wildfires, such as California, Colorado, Arizona, and New Mexico, should have a plan in place to help them prepare for a wildfire and reduce the damage.
+They should also prepare for a wildfire to assist in getting back up and running as quickly as possible.

 loss control banner